Co-existence of Bloch and Neel walls in a collinear antiferromagnet: Experimental Results

-\textit{Domain states:} Figure~\ref{fig2}(a) shows a laser-optical second-harmonic-generation (SHG) \cite{Pisarev1997} micrograph of the global domain pattern.
+Figure~\ref{fig2}(a) shows a laser-optical second-harmonic-generation (SHG) \cite{Pisarev1997} micrograph of the global domain pattern.
 We observe that the domains in the bulk \CrO crystals are large, typically in the range of hundreds of micrometers, and stable below $\TN$, in agreement with earlier studies \cite{Fiebig1995}.
 We find no correlation between the domain pattern and the in-plane crystal axes (Fig.~\ref{fig2}a), indicating that the domain-wall location is set by the local defect or strain distribution or is completely random.

 Once the domains are localized, we acquire high-resolution magnetic imaging scans along the domain walls using NSDM microscopy (Fig.~\ref{fig2}b).
 The domain wall appears as a narrow track of strong magnetic stray field in the magnetometry image; this strong field is due to the $180^\circ$ reversal of uncompensated moments near the sample surface (see Fig.~\ref{fig1}b).
 Fainter features within the domains reflect residual stray fields associated with surface topography \cite{Hedrich2020}.
+We do not observe any correlation between the domain wall location and the sample structure, suggesting that there are no surface-induced pinning effects.
+Further, when cycling the sample through the transition temperature $\TN$, domain walls usually form in random locations of the sample with no correlation between consecutive warming-cooling cycles.

-To retrieve the absolute sign of the order parameter -- which is not possible by optical measurements \cite{Pisarev1997} -- we reconstruct \cite{supplementary} the two-dimensional surface magnetization $\sigz$ from the stray field map of Fig.~\ref{fig2}b, shown in panel c.
+To retrieve the absolute sign of the order parameter we reconstruct \cite{supplementary} the two-dimensional surface magnetization $\sigz$ from the stray field map of Fig.~\ref{fig2}b, shown in panel c.
 Here, a positive sign of $\sigz$ (dark contrast) reflects a positive \Cr surface magnetization and order parameter $\Lm$ (vice versa for $\Lp$).
 We find that the correlation between SHG contrast and surface magnetization is maintained for all domain walls on all samples (Figs. S1 and S2 in Ref. \onlinecite{supplementary}).
 Combined with the absence of strong magnetic features in the interior of domains, these findings directly confirm that the magnetic polarization of \CrO is robust against surface roughness \cite{He2010,Appel2019}, and that \CrO always terminates with the same \Cr surface magnetization for a given sign of the order parameter $L$.